JohnEfford/VisualStudio-CommandServer/CommandServerContracts/readme.md

 * To add a class into the [Command Server]() you need to create a Visual Studio extension which implements ```ICommandServerDispatch```
 * The extension needs to be signify that it is a MEF Component
 * The extension needs to implement the interface above.
-* The extension needs to make the implementation as exported via MEF
+* The extension needs to mark the implementation as exported via MEF

-The example below is a minimum implication which
+The example below is a minimum implementation which reports the command has handled to the Command Server output window without actually doing any other processing.

 ```CSharp
 Export(typeof(ICommandServerDispatch))]